HAProxy has added native support for Prometheus, allowing you to export metrics directly. Read on to learn more.

 HAProxy currently provides exceptional visibility through its Stats page, which displays more than 100 metrics.
 It can be consumed as a CSV-formatted feed—although you can also use the Runtime API to export the data as JSON.
 CSV is perhaps one of the easiest formats to parse and, as an effect, many monitoring tools utilize the Stats page to get near real-time statistics from HAProxy.
 In particular, many users have benefited from the HAProxy Exporter for Prometheus, which consumes the HAProxy Stats page and converts the data to Prometheus time series.

-Starting in the 2.0-dev branch, you can compile HAProxy with native Prometheus support and expose a built-in Prometheus endpoint.
+Starting in version 2.0, you can compile HAProxy with native Prometheus support and expose a built-in Prometheus endpoint.
 The new module can be found in the HAProxy source code, under the contrib directory.
 HAProxy Enterprise users can begin using this feature today as it has been backported to version 1.9r1.
 Having Prometheus support built in means that you don’t need to run an extra exporter process.
 Enable the service in your HAProxy configuration file and you’ll be all set.

 In this blog post, we’ll explain how to set up the metrics endpoint, how to configure Prometheus to scrape it, and offer some guidance on graphing the data and alerting on it.